Life After Diagnosis: Connecting with Those Living with Dementia

 This is changing now, with medical students receiving extensive training on the subject, however at the time I realised that getting a diagnosis of dementia is massive for anyone, emotionally, socially, on any level – and to then have to navigate a complex system to get the right support felt so wrong.

 This inspired me to do further research in my spare time and I spent the next three months visiting people and organisations linked to dementia around the city and beyond.
-I found there were a lot of dementia care resources, but a lack of joined-up services.
+I found there were a lot of resources, but a lack of joined-up services.
 Few medical and healthcare professionals were aware of what was going on in the immediate community and what services were available.
 And if they didn’t know then how would those people receiving a diagnosis or their family members?

 I discovered the National Dementia Action Alliance and back in 2014 there were four local local alliances in the South West - Tavistock, Plymouth, Crediton and Falmouth, so I linked up with them and discovered what they were doing and then set up a call to action in our community in a local coffee shop.
 I also spoke to the National Alliance about setting up a Dementia Alliance in Exeter and we launched in 2015 at the Royal Albert Memorial Museum.